denk1k/hedgesage/README.md

 -   [x] Prevent rate limits from sec.gov
 -   [ ] There is an inefficiency in `runner_do_backtests.py`, as the allocations fetching is done twice.
 -   [ ] Make backtests runnable on GitHub Actions
+-   [ ] Allow to export allocations as a CSV
+-   [ ] Allow to export allocations as a CSV in T212's format